-Valuation date June 30, 2022

-Actuarial cost method Entry Age Normal

-Amortization method Level percentage, closed

-Remaining amortization period N/A

-Asset valuation method 5-Yr Smoothed Market

-Actuarial assumptions:

-Investment rate of return: 7.00%

-Projected salary increase: 2.75%

-Cost of living adjustment 2.10%
+Valuation date June 30, 2023 Actuarial cost method Entry Age Normal Amortization method Level percentage, closed N/A Remaining amortization period Asset valuation method 5-Yr Smoothed Market Actuarial assumptions: Investment rate of return: 7.00% 2.75% Projected salary increase: Cost of living adjustment 2.10%

-- Includes inflation at 2.50%. - COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
+- Includes inflation at 2.50%. - COLAs are currently suspended for all judges and state police until the aggregate funding level of their plans exceeds 80%.
 In the original RIRSA legislation, the COLAs suspended through 2027 were advance recognized due to the funding level of the plans; and all subsequent valuations have continued to reference this same timeframe.
 However, an interim COLA may be granted in four-year intervals while the COLA is suspended.